nealcrook/nascom/hw_sim/README.md

 corruption at the output of the shift register IC65.
 The pulse width of IC58a should correspond to 8 bit-times.

-TODO in practise, both of those times are longer than I would expect to be necessary.
+(By inspection on my hardware, both of those times are longer than I would expect to be necessary.
 Strictly, the best times are a function of the CPU frequency.

 This part of the design fixes the "white snow" effect seen on the NASCOM 1 but excessive CPU access to video RAM causes the blanking pulses to be noticable,